Floydlang/floyd/Notes/Floyd Overview.markdown

+Floyd has an opinon how to make great software and takes a stand.

+Limit programmer’s freedom where it’s not needed.
+Little freedom of expression about bread and butter stuff.

+95% of the general-purpose features you need are already built-into the language and you don’t have to think about it more.

+Collections, optimisation strategy, serialisation, exceptions, unicode.
+No need to invent basics.

 # FLOYD PARTS
 - Floyd Script langugage.
 Pure, typesafe, compiled+interpreted, no refs.
 JS-like syntax, single assignment SSA
 - Persistent DS